ronkatz96/lerna-ark/packages/polaris-schema/README.md

 -   createdBy: who created the entity.
 -   creationTime: when was the entity created.
 -   lastUpdatedBy(_string - Optional_): who last updated the entity.
--   lastUpdateTime(_Date - Optional_): when does the entity last updated.
+-   lastUpdateTime(_Date - Optional_): when was the entity last updated.
 -   realityId: the id of the reality the entity is from.

 #### RepositoryEntityTypeDefs